Popular real estate near Savannah, GA (City Center)

 The neighbors in the City Center neighborhood in Savannah are low income, making it among the lowest income neighborhoods in America.
 NeighborhoodScout's research shows that this neighborhood has an income lower than 98.7% of U.S. neighborhoods.
 With 90.2% of the children here below the federal poverty line, this neighborhood has a higher rate of childhood poverty than 99.8% of U.S. neighborhoods.The Neighbors: Occupations

-What we choose to do for a living reflects who we are.
-Each neighborhood has a different mix of occupations represented, and together these tell you about the neighborhood and help you understand if this neighborhood may fit your lifestyle.
+The old saying "you are what you eat" is true.
+But it is also true that you are what you do for a living.
+The types of occupations your neighbors have shape their character, and together as a group, their collective occupations shape the culture of a place.
 In the Savannah City Center neighborhood, 61.4% of the working population is employed in sales and service jobs, from major sales accounts, to working in fast food restaurants.
 The second most important occupational group in this neighborhood is clerical, assistant, and tech support occupations, with 29.4% of the residents employed.
 Other residents here are employed in executive, management, and professional occupations (6.1%), and 3.0% in manufacturing and laborer occupations.The Neighbors: Ethnicity / Ancestry

 Boston's Beacon Hill blue-blood streets, Brooklyn's Orthodox Jewish enclaves, Los Angeles' Persian neighborhoods.
 Each has its own culture derived primarily from the ancestries and culture of the residents who call these neighborhoods home.
 Likewise, each neighborhood in America has its own culture – some more unique than others – based on lifestyle, occupations, the types of households – and importantly – on the ethnicities and ancestries of the people who live in the neighborhood.
 Understanding where people came from, who their grandparents or great-grandparents were, can help you understand how a neighborhood is today.
 In the City Center neighborhood in Savannah, GA, residents most commonly identify their ethnicity or ancestry as German (4.0%).
 There are also a number of people of Asian ancestry (2.8%) , and residents who report Mexican roots (2.0%) , and some of the residents are also of Irish ancestry (1.3%) , along with some Puerto Rican ancestry residents (1.2%), among others.The Neighbors: Languages